beloglazov/couchdb-scala/README.md

   - [CouchDB: The Definitive Guide](http://guide.couchdb.org/)
   - [CouchDB Documentation](http://docs.couchdb.org/en/)

-To get started, add the following import to your Scala file:
+To get started, add the following import to your Scala file (or just start the SBT console with `sbt console`, which automatically adds the required imports):

 ```Scala
 import com.ibm.couchdb._